s0rta/revengate-new/roadmap.md

 - [ ] items long descriptions
 - [ ] Allow mixing rooms and mazes in level generation
 - [ ] Strategy.refresh() updates the internal index
+- [ ] phantruch is destroyed if the vital assembly is broken or stolen